Symfony

 mail_from_address: "%env(ONE_PILOT_MAIL_FROM_ADDRESS)%"

-can be any random alphanumeric string.
-If you are not sure what key to use, go to 1Pilot dashboard and open the page to add a new site: a random key will be generated for you, and you can copy / paste it in your file.
-Of course you are free to create a totally different key, just make sure you have the same key in your.env
+ONE_PILOT_PRIVATE_KEY can be any random alphanumeric string.
+If you are not sure what key to use, go to 1Pilot dashboard and open the page to add a new site: a random key will be generated for you, and you can copy / paste it into your file.
+Of course you are free to create a totally different key, just make sure you have the same key in your .env and on the 1Pilot dashboard.

-email address that you use for send mail from your application.
-It's used by the email verification tool for ensure emails are properly send by your application.
+ONE_PILOT_MAIL_FROM_ADDRESS is the email address that you use to send mail from your application.
+It's used by the email verification tool to ensure emails are properly sent by your application.

-3. add to your
+1. add to your config/routes.yaml the following configuration:

 resource: "@OnePilotClientBundle/Resources/config/routing.xml"